Toygarr/Toygarr/README.md

 ## About me
-* Studying on cognition, behavior, neurobiology and neurophysiology.
+* Studying cognition, behavior, neurobiology and neurophysiology.
 * Research for associating cognitive neuroscience and computer science in my mind to approach the cerebral problems from a different point of view.

 **Interests:** <br/>